 What do I need to consider if I’m thinking about becoming a guarantor?

 Being a guarantor may help your kids, but there are risks and responsibilities involved.
-For example, if your child defaults on their loan obligation, then as the guarantor it becomes your legal responsibility (for the portion that you guaranteed).
+For example, if your child defaults on their loan obligation, then as the guarantor it becomes your legal responsibility (for the portion that you have guaranteed).

 This responsibility might include the principal amount, any interest and default interest, as well as any fees incurred by the bank in resolving the default.
 If you are also unable to service the loan, the bank may sell the asset that you put up as security to pay the outstanding debt.